Simplifying Life Insurance in India

 The company, in turn, agrees to pay regular fixed interest and return the principal amount at maturity.
 Debentures are well-suited for a lower risk-taker than shares with dependable income.
 A debenture is typically issued for a fixed period based on the company's creditworthiness.

-Understanding the differences in shares and debentures allows an investor to choose based on the investor's investment objective and risk.
+Understanding the difference between shares and debentures allows an investor to choose based on the investor's investment objective and risk.
 Here's a breakdown of their key differences:

 Types of Shares